peshev/hassio-addons/pulseaudio_fix_experimental/README.md

 ## 🧰 How to use
 1. Install add-on.
 2. Run it.
-3. Check the add-on’s logs to make sure that the problem was fixed by successfully loading the module.
+3. Check add-on logs for the presence of this line: `[ALSA&PULSEAUDIO FIX][INFO] Module `module-suspend-on-idle` loaded successfully!`
 > If you ever lose sound again, just launch the add-on manually, or configure the add-on to automatically restart using `automation` in the Home Assistant. \
 > When you restart the add-on, it reinitializes the module. \
 > After each reboot of the container with hass.io, this add-on will start automatically.